AI-alchemist-kunal/A-B-Test-Analysis/README.md

 ## 3. Analysis & Results
 I ran a test on 10,000 users, split randomly between the two versions.
 The analysis was performed using a Chi-Squared test for independence.

-*(Note: The data for this analysis was synthetically generated for portfolio purposes.
-The full analysis notebook can be found at `analysis.ipynb`.)*
+*(Note: The data for this analysis was synthetically generated for portfolio purposes.)*

 ### Key Results:
 * **Control (Blue Button):** Converted at **10.12%**